V01dDweller/nodejs_local_install/README.md

 ## Requirements

-- Ansible user must be able to sudo to root.
-This is needed to install missing packages and target a non-root user if specified.
+- (Optiona) sudo - needed when the operator is using the role to install NodeJS for another user.

-- (optional) A non-root user for whom NodeJS may be installed.
+- (Optional) A non-root user for whom NodeJS may be installed (see the `target_user` var below).

+  If no `target_user` is provided then NodeJS is installed for the Ansible default user.

 ## Role Variables